-- 1. A minimum of 30 approved semester units.
-Some programs require more. - At least 21 semester units must be taken in residence.
-For programs requiring 42 or more units, at least half the units must be taken in residence.
-Transfer credits and Cal State Fullerton extension credits are not residence units. - 3.
-Only 400- and 500-level courses may be used on graduate Study Plans.
-A graduate student enrolled in a 400-level course will be required to complete additional assignments as determined by the instructor.
-University policy does not allow 300-level courses on graduate Study Plans. - 4.
-Normally 70 percent of all Study Plan courses will be at the 500-level.
-However, with prior approval, upon the recommendation of the Graduate Education Committee, programs may permit students to include up to 50 percent of coursework at the 400-level. - 5.
-No more than nine units of postbaccalaureate work taken at Cal State Fullerton prior to admission to an approved graduate program. - 6.
-No more than six semester units shall be allowed for a thesis or project.
+- 1. a minimum of 30 approved semester units (Some programs require more); - at least 21 semester units must be taken in residence (For programs requiring 42 or more units, at least half the units must be taken in residence.
+Transfer credits and Cal State Fullerton extension credits are not residence units); - only 400- and 500-level courses may be used on the Study Plans (A graduate student enrolled in a 400-level course will be required to complete additional assignments as determined by the instructor.
+University policy does not allow 300-level courses on graduate Study Plans); - 4. normally 70 percent of all Study Plan courses will be at the 500-level (With prior approval, upon the recommendation of the Graduate Education Committee, programs may permit students to include up to 50 percent of coursework at the 400-level);

-MASTER'S DEGREE REQUIREMENTS
+GRADUATE DEGREE REQUIREMENTS

-University Writing Requirement Study Plan Advisers and Committees Advancement to Candidacy Completion of Requirements and Award of Degree Graduate Academic Standards
+University Writing Requirement Study Plan Advisers and Committees Graduation Completion of Requirements and Award of Degree Graduate Academic Standards

-- 7. Maximum of six semester units of independent study. - 8.
-No courses taken to satisfy prerequisite requirements. - 9.
-No correspondence courses and/or credit by examination. - 10.
-No courses with nontraditional grades (e.g., CR, S, P). - 11.
-Each course on the Study Plan must be completed with a grade of "C" (2.0) or better. - 12.
-A minimum grade-point average of 3.0 ("B") in all courses attempted to satisfy requirements for the degree. - 13.
-Completion of all Study Plan courses within ten consecutive semesters (5 years) or fourteen consecutive semesters (7 years) with approved extension.
-The time limit starts with the earliest course on the Study Plan. - 14.
-All courses must be taken after completion of the baccalaureate (or postgraduate credit granted). - 15.
-No courses credited toward another degree. - 16.
-A final evaluation, which may be a thesis, a project, a comprehensive examination, or any combination of these.
+- no more than nine units of postbaccalaureate work taken at Cal State Fullerton prior to admission to an approved graduate program; - no more than six semester units shall be allowed for a thesis or project; - 7. maximum of six semester units of independent study; - 8. no courses taken to satisfy prerequisite requirements; - 9. no correspondence courses and/or credit by examination; - 10. no courses with nontraditional grades (e.g., CR, S, P); - 11. each course on the Study Plan must be completed with a grade of "C" (2.0) or better; - 12. a minimum grade-point average of 3.0 ("B") in all courses attempted to satisfy requirements for the degree; - 13. completion of all Study Plan courses within ten consecutive semesters (five years) or fourteen consecutive semesters (seven years) with approved extension (The time limit starts with the earliest course on the Study Plan); - 14. all courses must be taken after completion of the baccalaureate (or postgraduate credit granted); - 15. no courses credited toward another degree; and - 16. a final evaluation, which may be a thesis, a project, a comprehensive examination, or any combination of these.